ChrisDev18/Chess-Game/README.md

 ## Game logic written with TS objects
 _Originally, the logic was coded using Classes and Objects.
-These have now been reworked using Objects and Interfaces as these work better with React's state system._
+These have now been reworked using Interfaces and JavaScript Objects as these work better with React's immutable state system._

 Behind the UI is a hierarchy of objects based off interfaces which hold data and control the logic of the chess game. **There are Interfaces for:**
 - [Game](src/models/Game.ts) - Controls the flow of the game - this is the highest-level interface
 - [Player](src/models/Player.ts) - Acts as a controller for any moves made.
 - [Chessboard](src/models/ChessBoard.ts) - Holds the array of chessboard squares
-- [Square](src/models/Square.ts) - Holds information about which piece is on a given square.
+- [Square](src/models/Square.ts) - Holds information about each square (which piece is on it, has it been selected, etc.).

 _These can be viewed in the [models folder](src/models)._